 The Three Kingdoms of Ancient Egypt

 Archaeologists divide the ancient Egyptian timeline into three distinct categories, the Old Kingdom, the Middle Kingdom, and the New Kingdom.
-Each has its own specific time period as well as, pharaohs, construction and culture.
-Between the kingdoms, the time periods were known as Intermediate Periods.
+Each kingdom has its own specific time period as well as pharaohs, constructions, and culture.
+The time periods between the kingdoms were known as Intermediate Periods.

-There were three kingdoms, as well as three intermediate periods in ancient Egypt.
+There were three kingdoms, as well as three intermediate periods in the history ancient Egypt.

 The Old Kingdom

 The Old Kingdom lasted from 2686 B.C. to 2181 B.C.
 It included the 3rd through the 6th dynasty.

 The first pharaoh of the Old Kingdom was Djoser, who ruled Egypt from 2630-2611 B.C.
 He was responsible for the construction of one of the very first pyramids ever built by the ancient Egyptians.
 His “step” pyramid at Saqqara started the Egyptian tradition of constructing pyramids as burial places for pharaohs.

 © Vincent Brown - Djoser's Ka Chamber

 Fifth Dynasty Rulers included:

 Construction and Tombs